 Flexible filament is not as frequently used in 3D printing as PLA or ABS for example.
 The reason may be that it is still an experimental material.
 Printing with it requires certain skills and good knowledge of your machine.
-Also slicer settings, like in Cura or Simplify3D, have to be adjusted individually.
+Also, slicer settings, like in Cura or Simplify3D, have to be adjusted individually.
 Not all objects can be printed in flexible material.
 For example, joint parts designs that work well in PLA or ABS may require adjustment for flexible filament.
 Click on picture to zoom

-SainSmart TPU flexible filament comes in a number amazing colours.
+SainSmart TPU filament comes in a number of amazing colors.
 It doesn’t need high temperature to flow well.
 This filament works well with multiple objects.
 This material is great for making mobile phone cases.
 There is a wide range of printable files on STL sharing websites.
 We printed one case upside down with support, to see what it would look like.
 Support was hard to detach but it produced interesting result, like in the picture below.
 We could not immediately think of any use for the thin membrane that support created.
 However it might be useful in some designs.

 Feel of The Rubber – Flexible Filament Review

 We also tested NinjaFlex green semi-flexible material.
 There was a problem with the flow.
 First, we had too much material, then not enough, see mobile case pictures below.
 We had to change the extrusion multiplayer setting twice to get it right.
 0.93 gave us the desired result.
 It could be a sign of inconsistent filament withd.